mutaphore/RTSP-Client-Server/project_documentation/readme.txt

 run_client - runs the client
 run_funky - runs the FunkyServer

-After compiling the files, simply do the following commands to run each program:
+After compiling the files, simply type the following commands to run each program:

 $ ./run_server
 $ ./run_client
-$ ./run_funky
+$ ./run_funky   <-- Copy FunkyServer class files from extra/ before running this

-Note that the client and server are assumed to be running on the same computer using localhost address port 1051 by default.
-If for some reason any of these parameters need to be changed, simply open the run_* files and modify the variables.
+Note that the client and server are assumed to be running on the same computer i.e. localhost.
+By default, server ip address is localhost and port number is 1051.
+If for some reason any of these parameters need to be changed, simply open the run_* files and modify the address and port variables.